NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 NEET PG Negative Marking Strategies

 The penalty for incorrect answers makes it important to approach the exam strategically.
-A well-thought-out plan can help you minimize penalties and maximize your score.
+A well-thought-out plan can help you minimise penalties and maximise your score.

 Start by allocating your time effectively within each 42-minute section.
 Focus first on questions you're confident about, then tackle moderately challenging ones, and finally use any remaining time for a review.
 If you're unsure about an answer, apply elimination techniques to narrow down your options and improve your chances of selecting the correct one.